No other fish can swim as fast or far as tuna; its fins help reduce turbulence and drag as it swims through the water.

-- Coloration: dark blue on the back, changes from yellow to silver down to the belly.
+- Dark blue on the back, which changes from yellow to silver down to the belly.

 - Dorsal and anal fins are bright yellow giving the fish its name.

-- Highly migratory fish and are found in warm seas all over the world except the Mediterranean.
+- As a highly migratory fish, yellowfin tuna is found in warm seas all over the world except the Mediterranean.

 - Can travel across the entire ocean basin.

-- Fast growing fish with a somewhat short life span of 6 to 7 years.
+- Fast growing, with a somewhat short life span of 6 to 7 years.

-- Live 8 yrs, but most are mature enough to reproduce around age 2 or 3.
+- Most yellowfin tunas are mature enough to reproduce around age 2 or 3.

-- Spawn at sea throughout the year in tropical waters, and in spring–summer in cooler waters.
-[1,2]
+- Spawns at sea throughout the year in tropical waters, and from the spring–summer in cooler waters.

 - 24° C (75° F) is thought to be the lowest temperature limit for spawning.